immersive-audio-live/ADM-OSC/adm-osc_basics.md

 ## Relationship to ADM

-ADM-OSC messages are designed to be translatable to (S-ADM) if needed.
-Messages that don't translate into one (or more) ADM tag should not be in the /adm namespace.
+ADM-OSC messages are designed to be translatable to (S-)ADM if needed.
+Messages that don't translate into one (or more) ADM tag should not be in the `/adm` namespace.

 ## Coordinates